John Dahlsen: Awards

 In 2000, Dahlsen won the Wynne Prize from the Art Gallery of New South Wales for his piece Thong Totems.
 He was also a finalist in both 2003 and 2004.
 In 2006 he was a finalist for the Sir John Sulman Medal from the Art Gallery of New South Wales and the second prize winner of the Signature of Sydney Art Prize.
 He has also won many other awards, such as the 2003 award for mixed media/new media at the Florence Biennial of Contemporary Art, Environmental Art Awards at the Swell Sculpture Exhibition in 2009 and 2010, and the Peoples Choice Award in the ArtsCape Biennial Sculpture Exhibition in 2010.

+Dahlsen’s practice examines the relationship between humanity and the natural landscape, using discarded materials to address beauty, degradation, and the passage of time.
+His work mobilizes the boundaries between the synthetic and the natural—taking artificial materials reclaimed by the tides and transforming them into balanced aesthetic compositions.

+Dahlsen has led an eclectic and adventurous life.
+He spent substantial time living in Indian ashrams, exploring Eastern philosophy and meditation.
+This background strongly informs the quiet, meditative rhythm evident in his wall sculptures and installations.